justincbagley/MAGNET/README.md

 CITATION
 -------

-If you use scripts from this repository as part of your published research, then I require you to cite the PIrANHA repository and/or MAGNET package as follows (I will put everything in Zenodo and get doi's in the near future):
+If you use scripts from this repository as part of your published research, then I require you to cite the PIrANHA repository and/or MAGNET package as follows (also see DOI information below):

   Bagley, J.C.
 2016.
 PIrANHA.
 GitHub repository, Available at: http://github.com/justincbagley/PIrANHA/.

   Bagley, J.C.
 2016.
 MAGNET.
 GitHub package, Available at: http://github.com/justincbagley/MAGNET.

 Alternatively, please provide the following link to this software program in your manuscript: